felipelealol/scale-of-ocpus/README.md

 # scale-of-ocpus
-With this script you can automate the scale of OCPUs on OCI.
+With this script you can automate the scale of OCPUs on OCI (Up or Down).